 |Biola Equivalent Course:||BUSN - X1MJ (Counts towards major elective coursework)|

-These codes will go into General Electives on Degree Audit.
+These courses will show up under General Electives on Degree Audit.

-They are not accepted for Prerequisite Requirements.
+They are not accepted towards meeting prerequisite requirements.
 These represent subjects not offered at Biola.

 |Trinity Lake Community College:||AGRI 105 (Agritourism) Fun at the Farm|